http://current.com/1fff64c

 difference between trees and soil.
 The area that is more acidic

-contains a higher concentration of positively charged hydrogen ions.
+contains a higher concentration of positively charged hydrogen

-between the tree and the ground.
+that travels between the tree and the ground.

-Using a device that extends probes underground, Voltrees invention
+Using a device that extends probes underground, Voltrees

-which in turn powers radio-equipped sensors.
-Voltree is now working to
+recharge a battery, which in turn powers radio-equipped sensors.

-assemble a wildfire alert network that can feed sensor data to a
+Voltree is now working to assemble a wildfire alert network that

-central location.
-The devices could also monitor climate conditions or
+also monitor climate conditions or even detect illegal

-even detect illegal radioactive materials at the border.
+radioactive materials at the border.

-While other monitoring tools have been hampered by the need for costly
+While other monitoring tools have been hampered by the need for

-solar panels or frequent battery replacements, tree-powered sensors
+costly solar panels or frequent battery replacements,

-could be deployed over vast areas with little maintenance.
-And not to
+tree-powered sensors could be deployed over vast areas with

-worry, Mershin says: the amount of energy harvested is so tiny that the
+of energy harvested is so tiny that the trees wont feel a

 http://voltreepower.com/bioHarvester.html